 Prior to joining the Fund, Matt was a research analyst at Forester Capital, a hedge fund of funds.
 While at Forester Capital, he was involved in and assisted with all aspects of investment due diligence and portfolio monitoring, as well as client deliverables, sourcing, and training of junior analysts.

 Matt earned a BA in Economics from Colby College.
-He is also a CFA level II candidate.
+He is also a candidate in the CFA program.